enricoros/big-AGI/README.md

 Welcome to big-AGI, the AI suite for professionals that need function, form, simplicity, and speed.
-Powered by the latest models from 12 vendors and open-source servers, `big-AGI` offers best-in-class Chats, Calls and Beams with AI Personas, visualizations, coding, drawing, calling, and more -- all wrapped in a polished UX.
+Powered by the latest models from 12 vendors and open-source servers, `big-AGI` offers best-in-class Chats, [Beams](https://github.com/enricoros/big-AGI/issues/470), and [Calls](https://github.com/enricoros/big-AGI/issues/354) with AI personas, visualizations, coding, drawing, calling, and more -- all wrapped in a polished UX.

 Stay ahead of the curve with big-AGI. 🚀 Pros & Devs love big-AGI. 🤖